 “You’re not going to ask me about Doncaster, are you?!”

 With 501 appearances to his name, ‘King’ Kevin O’Connor is Brentford royalty.
-His playing career, including that infamous moment with Marcello Trotta, has filled many pages of this publication.
-Kevin’s on-pitch story is a path well-trodden.
+His playing career - including that infamous moment with Marcello Trotta - has been the topic of much discussion.
+Kevin’s on-pitch story is a path well trodden.